 - 2 cloves of garlic

-- 2 tbsp tahini (or extra virgin olive oil)
+- 2 tablespoon tahini, or extra virgin olive oil

 - Chop the veggies and add them to a large pot.
 You can sauté them in some oil, but it's not necessary.